JuanPabloDiaz/doc/_posts/api/2023-11-23-consume-rapid-api.md

 Additinal notes:

-- Since we commonly store secrets in .env you probably want to add it to .gitignore.
+- Since we commonly store secrets in `.env` you probably want to add it to `.gitignore`.
 - You don't need to install the `dotenv` package or anything else for this to work.